kdoore/CS2335-Gitbook/create_prefab_gameobjects.md

 ###Create Controller Script Component

 Here is the code that we created to animate the objects in this project.
+We are attaching this script to a gameObject within our scene and it will modify the position during each Update( ) execution, this allows us to customize movement of gameObjects based on logic within our custom code.

 {%ace edit=false, lang='c_cpp'%}
 // This is a script to move a game object along the x axis